 Is marketing a good career?

 Students who receive a bachelor’s degree in marketing have the chance to continue their education or start a full-time position.
 Careers in marketing involve solving challenging problems with analytical and creative thinking.
-Those choosing to further their education can receive an MBA with a concentration in marketing analytics or pursue various business or legal fields.

 How much can you make with a marketing degree?